Oncolytics Biotech Inc Annual Shareholders Meeting Transcript

 Operator

-Ladies and gentlemen, thank you for standing by and welcome to the Oncolytics Biotech, Inc. 2020 Annual Meeting Conference Call.
-(Operator Instructions)
+Ladies and gentlemen, welcome to the Annual Meeting of Oncolytics Biotech, Inc. Please note that this meeting is being recorded.

-I would now like to hand the call over to Kirk Look, Chief Financial Officer.
-Please go ahead.
+I would like to introduce Kirk Look, Chair of the meeting.
+Mr. Look, please go ahead.

 Kirk J. Look - Oncolytics Biotech Inc. - CFO

-Thank you, operator.
-Good afternoon, everyone, and welcome to the Annual General Meeting of Shareholders of Oncolytics Biotech, Inc. My name is Kirk Look, and I'm the Chief Financial Officer of Oncolytics.
-Joining me today is Matt Coffey, President and CEO; as well we have Wayne Pisano, Deborah Brown, Angela Holtham, Leon Kruimer, Bernd Seizinger and Bill Rice, who, I believe, have joined us online as well.
-Other members of management also joining us online are Allison Hagerman, Rita Laeufle, Andrew de Guttadauro and Michael Moore.
+Good afternoon, and welcome to the Annual Meeting of the Shareholders of Oncolytics Biotech, Inc. My name is Kirk Look, and I am the Chief Financial Officer of Oncolytics, and I'll be serving as Chair of this meeting.

+Joining me today is Matt Coffey, President and CEO; as well as we have Wayne Pisano, Deborah Brown, Angela Holtham, Bernd Seizinger and James Parsons, who I believe have joined us online.
+Other members of management also joining us are Allison Hagerman, Andrew de Guttadauro and Tom Heineman.

-Now before we begin, this year, in light of concerns regarding the COVID-19 outbreak, we have opted for a hybrid meeting using a virtual service of physically holding the meeting in Calgary to ensure a quorum has been properly es
+Now for convenience, we've divided today's meeting into 2 parts.
+First, the formal business portion will address the legal requirements for a shareholders' meeting, including voting on the resolutions.
+After we conclude the formal part of the meeting, the second part will consis

 Oncolytics Biotech Inc Annual Shareholders Meeting Transcript